 Or defending why you didn’t pick some other item:

 Item Q is a solid idea; indeed it would both increase profitability and increase our differentiation in the market.
 However, the most important thing right now is to grow revenue, and item P accomplishes that whereas item Q doesn’t.
 However, in future, if we change our priorities, or complete item P, item Q will be wonderful to consider!

 Many rubrics are set up as “ROI” calculators, i.e. measuring impact relative to the cost of achieving that impact.
-This often results in select less-impactful items, that are cost-effective to do.
-Sometimes that’s useful, but Binstack is about selecting only for maximum impact, not cost-efficiency.
+This often results in selecting less-impactful items, because they are cost-effective to implement.
+Sometimes that’s the right choice, but Binstack is about selecting only for maximum impact, not cost-efficiency.

 It’s still possible to tie.
 If you have lots of items left over, perhaps your materiality threshold isn’t high enough; raise it to thin the herd.

 Supposing you have two ideas that are truly indistinguishable, you could flip a coin.
 I don’t recommend that, because you can’t explain your choice.
 A person passionate about the choice you rejected would be upset to hear you ruled against them so flippantly.
 Instead, pick whichever item the folks doing the work want to do.
 Do what’s fun.